martaglanowska/MBTI_classification/README.md

 # Personality Type Classification Based on Internet Posts

 This work is a set of experiments in the field of text classification.
-The project uses a number of traditional machine learning methods and neural networks.
+The project uses both traditional machine learning methods and neural networks.
 The technique for creating a numerical representation of text was selected depending on the characteristics of the model.

 The project served as the practical part of my master's thesis.